tara-pogancev/tara-pogancev/README.md

 - 🌱 I’m presently focused on **web and software development**

-- 🔭 Currently learning Spring and React
+- 🔭 Currently learning Spring Boot and Angular

 - 📫 How to reach me **tarapogancev@gmail.com**